mchlbataller/wisteria-web-dashboard/README.md

 ## Contributing
 Everyone in the company are welcome to do pull requests!

-Having knowledge about git is extremely encouraged, since you'd do some favors to the CEO.
+Having knowledge about git is greatly encouraged, since you'd do some favors to the CEO.